Bjarke Ingels: 2006–2008

 After PLOT was disbanded at the end of 2005, in January 2006 Ingels made Bjarke Ingels Group (BIG) its own company.
 It grew to 400 employees by 2016.

-BIG began working on the 25 m Mountain Dwellings on the VM houses site in the Ørestad district of Copenhagen, combining 10000 m2 of housing with 20000 m2 of parking and parking space, with a mountain theme throughout the building.
+BIG began working on the 25 m Mountain Dwellings on the VM houses site in the Ørestad district of Copenhagen, combining 10000 m2 of housing with 20000 m2 of parking space, with a mountain theme throughout the building.
 The apartments scale the diagonally sloping roof of the parking garage, from street level to 11th floor, creating an artificial, south facing 'mountainside' where each apartment has a terrace measuring around 93 m2.
 The parking garage contains spots for 480 cars.
 The space has up to 16 m ceilings, and the underside of each level of apartments is covered in aluminium painted in a distinctive colour scheme of psychedelic hues which, as a tribute to Danish 1960s and '70s furniture designer Verner Panton, are all exact matches of the colours he used in his designs.
 The colours move, symbolically, from green for the earth over yellow, orange, dark orange, hot pink, purple to bright blue for the sky.
 The northern and western facades of the parking garage depict a 3000 m2 photorealistic mural of Himalayan peaks.
 The parking garage is protected from wind and rain by huge shiny aluminium plates, perforated to let in light and allow for natural ventilation.
 By controlling the size of the holes, the sheeting was transformed into the giant rasterized image of Mount Everest.
 Completed in October 2008, it received the World Architecture Festival Housing Award (2008), Forum AID Award (2009) and the MIPIM Residential Development Award at Cannes (2009).
 Dwell magazine has stated that the Mountain Dwellings "stand as a beacon for architectural possibility and stylish multifamily living in a dense, design-savvy city."